Crowdfunding: Litigation

 Litigation crowdfunding allows plaintiffs or defendants to reach out to hundreds of their peers simultaneously in a semi-private and confidential manner to obtain funding, either seeking donations or providing a reward in return for funding.
 It also allows investors to purchase a stake in a claim they have funded, which may allow them to get back more than their investment if the case succeeds (the reward is based on the compensation received by the litigant at the end of his or her case, known as a contingent fee in the United States, a success fee in the United Kingdom, or a pactum de quota litis in many civil law systems).
 LexShares is a platform that allows accredited investors to invest in lawsuits.
 If the claimant wins, investors may get more than their initial investment.

 Donation-based

 Donation-based crowdfunding is the collective effort of individuals to help charitable causes.
 In donation-based crowdfunding, funds are raised for religious, social environmental, or other purposes.
 Donors come together to create an online community around a common cause to help fund services and programs to combat a variety of issues including healthcare and community development.
 The major aspect of donor-based crowdfunding is that there is no reward for donating; rather, it is based on the donor's altruistic reasoning.
-Ethical concerns have been raised to the increasing popularity of donation-based crowdfunding, which can be affected by fraudulent campaigns and privacy issues.
+Ethical concerns have been raised about the increasing popularity of donation-based crowdfunding, which can be affected by fraudulent campaigns and privacy issues.